-Renew yourself and participate in awakening spring in our communities through two spring-time dance events.
+Renew yourself and participate in awakening spring in our communities.

 Earth Day with Wisdom Dances